canonn-science/CAPIv2-Strapi/README.md

   * Material composition (From EDSM) - **Planned v2.1.0**
   * All other body metrics (From EDSM) - **Planned v2.1.0**
 * Rings (Currently don't have any use, but in case future data is needed)

+## Current Version

+The current version of the CAPIv2 is `v2.0.6` and is still in active development and testing.
+If you would like to contribute please PM DMehaffy on discord `DMehaffy#1337`

 # API Documentation